<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=561008724262310&amp;ev=PageView&amp;noscript=1">

 Growth

-That brings us to our last element of a great community: growth.
-When God brings together a people that is unified in him and lives in generosity and love, the result is multiplication.
-LuHi has seen countless numbers of high schoolers graduate from our family with a growth in knowledge, character, experience and faith, and now those graduates are out in the world, influencing their communities for Christ.
+That brings us to the last element of a great community: growth.
+When God brings together a people that is unified in Him and lives in generosity and love, the result is multiplication.
+LuHi has seen thousands of high schoolers graduate from our family with growth in knowledge, character, experience, and faith.
+And now those graduates are out in the world, influencing their communities for Christ.
 We have an intricate root system that connects us first and foremost to Jesus and then to each other, and that gives us the strength to be better together and make an impact for the Kingdom of God that will outlast our earthly lives.

 New call-to-action